+Table 1: Broadband goals and objectives
-1. Broadband infrastructure deployment / access

-GOAL: Expand broadband access to all unserved and underserved locations in the State.

-OBJECTIVE: Connect 100% of broadband-serviceable locations (BSLs) (homes and businesses) in Arkansas with access to reliable high-speed internet.

-OBJECTIVE: Provide fiber technology to as many unserved and underserved locations as possible, with priority from lowest to highest cost to serve; evaluate alternative technologies for highest cost-to-serve locations.
-OBJECTIVE: Enhance broadband access at CAIs.

-GOAL: Increase broadband data collection, research, and utilization.

-OBJECTIVE: Expand Arkansas' broadband data analyses and interactive, public-facing tools.

-OBJECTIVE: Educate the public on broadband opportunities, uses, and other pertinent information.
+Goal Objective(s) Broadband infrastructure deployment / access Expand broadband access to all unserved and underserved locations in the State.
+Connect 100% of broadband-serviceable locations (BSLs) (homes and businesses) in Arkansas with access to reliable high-speed internet Provide fiber technology to as many unserved and underserved locations as possible, with priority from lowest to highest cost to serve; evaluate alternative technologies for highest cost-to-serve locations.
+Enhance broadband access at CAIs.
+Increase broadband data collection, research, and utilization.
+Expand Arkansas' broadband data analyses and interactive, public-facing tools.
+Educate the public on broadband opportunities, uses, and other pertinent information.

-2. Broadband adoption

-GOAL: Increase broadband adoption rates by 50%.

-OBJECTIVE: Increase public awareness of planned, ongoing, and completed broadband infrastructure projects (including those outside the purview of ARConnect); digital skills programming and events; and other broadband-related activities and opportunities.

-OBJECTIVE: Create public awareness campaigns highlighting stories of broadband connectivity positively impacting lives and promoting positive use cases in everyday life and business.

-OBJECTIVE: Leverage state survey data, national research, and ISP perspectives to understand current and potential challenges to consumer adoption and develop proposed solutions to those challenges.

-3. Broadband affordability

-GOAL: Design an infrastructure grant program that fosters competitiveness and introduces new competition into the state's marketplace.

-OBJECTIVE: Utilize mechanisms within the BEAD grant program to increase competition and competitiveness among ISPs, both in cost of project construction and package prices for consumers.

-OBJECTIVE: Partner with ISPs to improve outreach and education on existing low-cost consumer plans.

-OBJECTIVE: Coordinate with ISPs to encourage development of low-cost service plan thresholds for consumers, where economically feasible.

-OBJECTIVE: Collaborate with federal, state, and industry leaders to enhance middle-mile access for all ISPs in the state.

-4. Broadband digital skills, economic growth, and job creation\

-ARConnect intends to separately submit its Digital Skills and Opportunity Plan (DSOP) to further identify goals, objectives, strategies, and planned activities.
-To date, the following have been identified:

-GOAL: Reduce the digital skills gap, with enhanced focus on the traditional working age bracket (ages 18-64).
-OBJECTIVE: Identify any existing barriers that prevent Arkansans from using the internet to accomplish common, daily tasks and work to mitigate them.

-OBJECTIVE: Promote digital skills training, online safety instruction, and financial literacy programming to populations demonstrating a substantive gap in digital skills.

-GOAL: Enable efficient next-generation opportunity, society, and government.

-OBJECTIVE: Through innovative investment in broadband-related, non-deployment initiatives and programming, leverage public-private partnerships to enable efficient, next-generation opportunity, society, and government.
+Goal Objective(s) Broadband adoption Increase broadband adoption rates by 50%.
+Increase public awareness of planned, ongoing, and completed broadband infrastructure projects (including those outside the purview of ARConnect); digital skills programming and events; and other broadband-related activities and opportunities.
+Create public awareness campaigns highlighting stories of broadband connectivity positively impacting lives and promoting positive use cases in everyday life and business.
+Leverage state survey data, national research, and ISP perspectives to understand current and potential challenges to consumer adoption and develop proposed solutions to those challenges.
+Broadband affordability Design an infrastructure grant program that fosters competitiveness and introduces new competition into the state's marketplace.
+Utilize mechanisms within the BEAD grant program to increase competition and competitiveness among ISPs, both in cost of project construction and package prices for consumers.
+Partner with ISPs to improve outreach and education on existing low-cost consumer plans.
+Coordinate with ISPs to encourage development of low-cost service plan thresholds for consumers, where economically feasible.
+Collaborate with federal, state, and industry leaders to enhance middle-mile access for all ISPs in the state.
+Broadband digital skills, ec onomic growth, and job creation tely submit its Digital Skills and Opportunity Plan (DSOP) to further stegies, and planned activities.
+To date, the following have been Reduce the digital skills gap, with enhanced focus on the traditional working age bracket (ages 18-64).
+Identify any existing barriers that prevent Arkansans from using the internet to accomplish common, daily tasks and work to mitigate them.
+Promote digital skills training, online safety instruction, and financial literacy programming to populations demonstrating a substantive gap in digital skills.
+Enable efficient next- generation opportunity, society, and government.
+Through innovative investment in broadband-related, non-deployment initiatives and programming, leverage public-private partnerships to enable efficient, next-generation opportunity, society, and government.
+Stimulate cross-sectoral Explore pathways to enable enhanced, broadband-related positive

-GOAL: Stimulate cross-sectoral economic growth through broadband-related, non-deployment activities.
-OBJECTIVE: Explore pathways to enable enhanced, broadband-related positive outcomes for all Arkansans across four key sectoral areas: education, healthcare, small business, and agriculture.

-GOAL: Enhance workforce development.

-OBJECTIVE: Train new broadband and telecommunication industry workers

-OBJECTIVE: Collaborate with state government, private industry, and philanthropy, as well as secondary and post-secondary educational institutions, to meet workforce needs.

-\These proposed goals and objectives are subject to excess funding resulting from efficient execution of the BEAD program.
+Goal Objective(s) economic growth through broadband-related, non-deployment activities. outcomes for all Arkansans across four key sectoral areas: education, healthcare, small business, and agriculture.
+Enhance workforce development.
+Train new broadband and telecommunication industry workers Collaborate with state government, private industry, and philanthropy, as well as secondary and post-secondary educational institutions, to meet workforce needs.
+These proposed goals and objectives are subject to excess funding resulting from efficient execution of the BEAD program.

-02.02.01 Local, Tribal and Regional Broadband Planning Processes
+Local and Regional Broadband Planning Processes (Requirement 2)1

-Identify and outline steps that the Eligible Entity will take to support local, Tribal, and regional broadband planning processes or ongoing efforts to deploy broadband or close the digital divide.
-In the description, include how the Eligible Entity will coordinate its own planning efforts with the broadband planning processes of local and Tribal Governments, and other local, Tribal, and regional entities.
+2.2.1 Identify and outline steps that the Eligible Entity will take to support local and regional broadband planning processes or ongoing efforts to deploy broadband or close the digital divide.
+In the description, include how the Eligible Entity will coordinate its own planning efforts with the broadband planning processes of local governments, and other local and regional entities.
 Eligible Entities may directly copy descriptions in their Five-Year Action Plans.